wem2017/multi_image_picker/README.md

 <string>Example usage description</string>
 ```

+>**Important** The plugin is written in Swift, so your project needs to have Swift support enabled.
+If you created your project using `flutter create -i swift [projectName]` you are all set.
+If not you can enable Swift support by opening the project with XCode, then choose `File -> New -> File -> Swift File`.
+XCode will ask you if you wish to create Bridging Header, click yes.

+The plugin supports Swift Version 4.2.
+Make sure you have this version set in your `Build Settings -> SWIFT_VERSION`

 ### Android

 You need to request those permissions in AndroidManifest.xml in order the plugin to work: